grycap/ec3/doc/source/templates.rst

 ``net_interface.0.connection`` bounded to ``'net'``.

 The ``deploy`` keyword is a request to deploy a number of virtual machines.
-Some identity of a cloud provider can be specified.
+Some identity of a cloud provider can be specified to deploy on a particular cloud.

 Network Features
 ----------------